Bridgerland Technical College

 Ethics Hotline

 Bridgerland Technical College is committed to an environment where open and honest communications are the expectation.
-We want our students, faculty, staff, and friends to feel comfortable approaching college administration in instances where it is believed violations of policies or standards have occurred, or to provide positive suggestions and stories.
+Students, faculty, staff, and friends should feel comfortable approaching college administration in instances where it is believed violations of policies or standards have occurred, or to provide positive suggestions and stories.

-In situations where you prefer to place an anonymous report in confidence, you are encouraged to use this hotline, hosted by EthicsPoint, a third-party hotline provider.
-EthicsPoint offers an effective reporting system that works with the College to address reports of fraud, abuse, and other misconduct.
+EthicsPoint, a third-party hotline provider, is available for those who wish to place an anonymous report in confidence.
+They offer an effective reporting system that works with the college to address reports of fraud, abuse, and other misconduct.

 Consumer Information Disclosures